 Most good online brokers offer a market in McDonald’s stock.
-The firm is listed on the New York Stock Exchange under ticker MCD.
-Buying MCD shares is ultimately as simple as finding a regulated broker, wiring funds and clicking ‘buy’.
+The firm is listed on the New York Stock Exchange under the ticker MCD.
+Buying MCD shares is ultimately as simple as finding a regulated broker, wiring funds, and clicking ‘buy.’
 This review of legitimate brokers offers a shortlist of suitable brokers to choose from.

 Whichever broker you choose, the most important aspect is to ensure your broker is regulated by one of the below Tier-1 authorities: